 Route Access and DescriptionOverview of access routes.
 The Purple route is access for the South Gullies Route.

-Park the vehicle at Marker 39 and cross the river three times.
+Park the vehicle at Marker 39 and cross the river one/two times.
 Enter the Valley of the Birds which is the first valley/canyon entrance on the right as you travel West in the North Ghost Valley.

 Find a trail on the left hand side of the canyon which gains a long N-S ridge which leads to a West ridge which leads up to the East face of Devil's Head.